Thermoelectric transport properties of gapless pinned charge density waves: Introduction

 \section{Introduction}

-The transport properties of the charge density wave (CDW) ordered states of strongly entangled quantum matter, and in particular in cuprate superconductors, have attracted a great deal of attention over the years.
+The transport properties of the charge density wave (CDW) ordered states of strongly correlated quantum matter, in particular in cuprate superconductors, attract a great deal of attention.
 The CDW plays an important role in the phase diagram of the cuprates: it appears as an order parameter in a subregion across the pseudogap and superconductor phases, as well as a fluctuation at higher temperatures in the strange metal phase \cite{arpaia2021charge}.
-It can be demonstrated quite clearly \cite{collignon2021thermopower} that the onset of CDW leaves an imprint on the thermopower (or Seebeck coefficient), which starts decreasing at the CDW critical temperature $T_{\mathrm{CDW}}$ and reaches negative values at low $T$'s.
-This feature is observed in a variety of different compounds \cite{huker1998baberski,nakamura1992anisotropic,li2007two,chang2010nernst,doiron2013hall,badoux2016critical} and can be considered as a universal signature of CDW.
-From the point of view of the Fermi liquid theory, this behavior may be understood as a reconstruction of the Fermi surface \cite{laliberte2011fermi} (to date, yet to be detected).
-However, the very applicability of the Fermi liquid to cuprates is debatable \cite{keimer2015quantum,reber2019unified,ayres2021incoherent} and the need to alternative approaches to the physics of thermopower in these systems persists \cite{gourgout2021out,georges2021skewed}.
+It can be demonstrated \cite{collignon2021thermopower} that the onset of CDW leaves an imprint on the thermopower (or Seebeck coefficient), which starts decreasing at the CDW critical temperature $T_{\mathrm{CDW}}$ and reaches negative values at low $T$'s.
+This feature is observed in various compounds \cite{huker1998baberski,nakamura1992anisotropic,li2007two,chang2010nernst,doiron2013hall,badoux2016critical} and can be considered as a universal signature of CDW.
+From the point of view of the Fermi liquid theory, this behavior may be understood as a reconstruction of the Fermi surface \cite{laliberte2011fermi}, yet to be detected.
+However, the very applicability of the Fermi liquid to cuprates is debatable \cite{keimer2015quantum,reber2019unified,ayres2021incoherent} and the need of alternative approaches to the physics of thermopower in these systems persists \cite{gourgout2021out,georges2021skewed}.